hereismari/brick-blast-ball-RL/README.md

 # What you'll find here

-- [x] Basic Game Environment
+- [x] Basic Game Environment.
-- [x] Linear Function Sarsa Agent
+- [x] Linear Function Sarsa Agent.
-- [ ] Actor-Critic Agent (or some other agent that considers a continuous space of actions)
+- [ ] Actor-Critic Agent (or some other agent that considers a continuous space of actions).
-- [ ] Make improvements in order to train faster.
+- [ ] Improvements in order to train faster.

 ---
 This game was made only for learning purposes and is not related to Brick Blast Ball in anyway.